-Perhaps one of the biggest influencers of a replacement window’s price is quality.
+Perhaps one of the biggest influences on the price of a replacement window is quality.
 All replacement windows are not created equal, and quality ultimately reflects on the price.
-Low-end windows contain a high amount of calcium carbonate, making them prone to peeling and cracking.
-Calcium carbonate is essentially a filler ingredient that cuts down the cost of manufacturing, and these windows are mass-produced for the cheapest price possible.

 Just like the price of windows, warranties vary from company to company.
 Depending on what your warranty covers on your windows, it will reflect in your overall price.

 When a window company includes a warranty with its product, you’re getting a better-quality window with the manufacturer standing behind it.
 You’re essentially paying for a strong warranty and a great product.

 Windows without a warranty will often cost less.
 The bad news is if anything goes wrong with the window, whether it’s aesthetic or performance-based, you’re left footing the bill.
 You might even have to replace the entire window out of your own pocket.

 On the other hand, if the window has a warranty, it’s built into the cost.
 If anything goes wrong, it’s most likely covered by your warranty.
 You never want to invest in windows without a warranty---this is just asking for trouble and you will likely always pay more one way or another.